ariecattan/SciCo/README.md

 ### Evaluation

 Each inference script produces a `jsonl` file with the fields `tokens`, `mentions`, `relations` and `id`.
-Models are evaluated using the usual coreference metrics, hierarchy (recall, precision and F1), directed path ratio and AUC on the multiclass.
-For coreference metrics, we heavily rely on the [coval](https://github.com/ns-moosavi/coval/) script, a python implementation of the coreference metrics including LEA.
+Models are evaluated using the usual coreference metrics using the [coval](https://github.com/ns-moosavi/coval/) script, hierarchy (recall, precision and F1), directed path ratio and AUC on the multiclass.

 ```
 python evaluate.py [gold_jsonl_path] [sys_jsonl_path]